Kids & Teens

 Sinai Nursery School

-Developmentally appropriate curriculum in small, nurturing environment models, teaching Jewish values.
-Ages 2 years to pre-K. New program for 18-month-olds.
-Full day or part time.
+Developmentally appropriate curriculum in a small, nurturing environment that models and teaches Jewish values.
+Ages 6 months to pre-K, with a new infant program for 6-month-olds.
+Full-day or part-time options.
 Extended care available.

 Learn More